cloro

 OpenAI uses Cloudflare aggressively.
 The 2026 detection stack per Scrapfly’s analysis includes:

-• TLS JA4 fingerprinting — Cloudflare fingerprints the TLS handshake, which is generated by your HTTP client.
+• TLS JA4 fingerprinting — Cloudflare fingerprints the TLS handshake generated by your HTTP client.
 Default requests or urllib fingerprints fail instantly.
-You need a client that mimics a real browser’s TLS stack.
+You need a client that mimics a real browser’s TLS stack

-• Behavioral profiling — mouse movements, timing patterns, scroll behavior, click patterns.
-Scripted interactions fail this check; human-like patterns pass.
+• Behavioral profiling — mouse movements, timing, scroll, and click patterns.
+Scripted interactions fail; human-like patterns pass

-• JavaScript challenges — Cloudflare ships JS that your client must execute.
-Static HTTP clients fail; headless browsers pass.
+• JavaScript challenges — Cloudflare ships JS your client must execute.
+Static HTTP clients fail; headless browsers pass

-• Turnstile CAPTCHAs — fired at anything that looks like automation.
-Solvable but adds latency and cost.
+• Turnstile CAPTCHAs — fired at anything that looks automated.
+Solvable, but it adds latency and cost

-• Datacenter IP blocking — datacenter IP ranges are aggressively blocked.
-Per proxies.sx 2026 testing, real mobile IPs survive 50-100+ queries while datacenter IPs get blocked within the first few requests.
+• Datacenter IP blocking — datacenter ranges are blocked aggressively.
+Per proxies.sx 2026 testing, real mobile IPs survive 50-100+ queries while datacenter IPs get blocked within the first few requests

 2. Server-Sent Events streaming